luismesas/ATDDTheGameOfCode/ATDDStepByStep.md

       | user name | password |
       | Ironman   | Av3ng3Rs |
-    When the customer "Ironman" logs in with password "Av3ng3Rs" Then the response status code is 200
+    When the customer "Ironman" logs in with password "Av3ng3Rs" Then the response code must be 200
     And the response body has "accessToken" property